Conservation and restoration of paintings: Acrylic paintings

-Preventive care seems to be the best method of conservation.
-However, after more than 10 years of investigation, conservators are now better able to understand the risks of swelling, extraction, and gloss changes that are associated with surface cleaning treatments.
-Wet cleaning systems are now being developed that help to minimize the risks associated with cleaning acrylic paints.
+Preventive care was thought to be the best method of conservation.
+However, after more than a decade of investigation, conservators now better understand the risks of swelling, extraction, and gloss changes that are associated with surface cleaning treatments.
+Wet cleaning systems are being developed to help minimize the risks associated with cleaning acrylic paints.

 Blacklight or fluorescent/luminous paintings

 Blacklight or luminous paint is typically made up of fluorescent dyes mixed into paint.
 These dyes are not a typical dye, but rather a pigment that is suspended in a carrier or resin.
 This pigment is what gives off a glow when exposed to ultraviolet light.
 This glow or light is created by the energy that is released from the pigment.
 While the fluorescent paint layers reflect light, the paint layer darkens over time and decreases in fluorescence.